Overview

 There is quite a lot of research on the benefits of yoga.
 Evidence shows that yogic practices enhance muscular strength and body flexibility, promote and improve respiratory and cardiovascular function, promote recovery from and treatment of addiction, reduce stress, anxiety, depression, and chronic pain, improve sleep patterns, and enhance overall well-being and quality of life.

 There are also many studies demonstrating the benefits of yoga during pregnancy.
 A clinical trial found prenatal yoga reduced labor induction rates, preterm delivery, cesarean sections, and time in labor.
 It also improved newborn outcomes and APGAR scores.
-A study found yoga can empower pregnant women in increasing their quality of life by reducing the uncomfortable experiences, stress, anxiety, and depression that are pronounced during the COVID-19 pandemic.
+A study found yoga can empower pregnant women in increasing their quality of life by reducing the uncomfortable experiences, stress, anxiety, and depression pronounced during the COVID-19 pandemic.
 A randomized controlled trial found lower cesarean rates in the group who practiced yoga.
-They also had a shorter first stage of labor and a better tolerance of pain.
+They also had a shorter first stage of labor and a better tolerance for pain.
 Some research shows you can use yoga as an intervention for depression and anxiety during pregnancy.

 Researchers often exclude women with high-risk pregnancies or complications from studies on exercise during pregnancy.
 This is not the case when examining research on prenatal yoga.
 Studies show that yoga is safe for high-risk mothers and has mental and physical benefits.
 A randomized study of yoga in high-risk pregnancies suggests that guided yogic practices and visualization can improve fetal growth and placental blood circulation.
-Another study found yoga as an effective therapy to reduce the maternal stress level in high-risk pregnancies.
+Another study found yoga as an effective therapy to reduce maternal stress levels in high-risk pregnancies.

 Recommendations